tonethar/IGME-330-Spring-2023/notes/exam-1-details.md

 <hr>

 ## IV.
 What's not on it?
-- Media queries
+- Media queries (covered in TB & HW-1)
-- Randomness and Aesthetics
+- Randomness and Aesthetics Notes